zhu-xlab/ML4Earth-Hackathon-2023/README.md

 # Specific tasks for ML4Earth Hackathon
 Can we accurately predict the flood extents and depths within a 12-hour timeframe from 0:00-12:00 on August 18, 2022 (Time step=30s)?

+# Note: To ensure fair competition, data download permissions will be made available on September 22, 2023.
+Participants can obtain permission for the code about data reading and access to benchmarks before that date.

 # Important Links